FAQ – Florida Volleyball Youth Camps

 - Do I need medical insurance to attend camp?

 Campers must have medical insurance.
 The camp carries an EXCESS medical insurance policy to cover medical expenses for injuries/accidents which occur in the course of camp activities.
 Medical expenses, including any deductibles, which are declined for payment through the camper’s personal insurance and/or through the excess policy become the personal responsibility of the camper’s parents/guardians

-If you don’t have medical insurance, you can purchase insurance for the week at floridianquote.com/uf-athletics-camp-insurance.
+If you don’t have medical insurance, you can purchase insurance for the week at www.floridianquote.com/uf-athletics-camp-insurance.

 - Can I send a physical instead of getting a doctor’s signature?

 We only accept a physical that has been completed within one year of the last day of your camp’s camp session.
-Physicals can be sent by emailing a scanned version to volleyballcamp [at] gators.ufl.edu or by faxing it to 352-375-7807.
+Physicals should be uploaded to your online account by June 19th.
+If you are unable to upload your physical, please send it by emailing a scanned version to volleyballcamp [at] gators.ufl.edu or by faxing it to 352-375-7807.

 - Where is check-in and check-out?

 Registration as well as check-in and check-out each day will take place at Gate 1 of the O’Connell Center located on Gale Lemerand Drive on campus.

 - Check-out Friday: 12:00pm